-Your Local TD or to DAMIEN ENGLISH TD asking him to rescind the license for the harvesting of Kelp in 1840 acres of Bantry Bay, at least until a full environmental impact assessment has been carried out.
+Your Local TD or to Peter Burke TD asking him to rescind the license for the harvesting of Kelp in 1840 acres of Bantry Bay, at least until a full environmental impact assessment has been carried out.

 Writing a letter to ministers responsible for this area of policy is a highly effective strategy to combat the proposed harvest of kelp from Bantry Bay.
 Ministers do not receive many letters and they have an impact.
 Letters written on paper and sent through the post as opposed to email are harder to bypass and ignore.

 Letters aimed specifically at the target minister and written from an individual rather than a form letter have more impact again.

 It is important to keep your letter civil, avoiding personal insults and profanities.